ThomasLastName/quality-of-life/README.md

 # QAULITY OF LIFE HELPER ROUTINES
 These are some helper routines that I want to be able to load without rewriting them every time.
 For instance, now that I've found a way in which I prefer to format my matplotlib figures, I don't want to have to copy and paste the corresponding 10 lines of code every time.
 Instead, I prefer to define a callable function that implements this routine.
 This repo is full of such callable functions for tasks which I want to do often in many different projects.
+That said, if you have multiple versions of python on you'll computer, then you may want to be mindful of which version's terminal you're executing `import os; import sys; print(os.path.dirname(sys.executable))` in.

 ---